Social Challenges: Politics

 Engagement in party politics is difficult for many people, in part because each party has some policies you like and some you dislike: sometimes there is one major issue which outweighs all the others, but at other times it may be a question of choosing the party which you most agree with.
 There are many issues which underly our political debates and decisions, which are rarely acknowledged in the debates (see Politics: Some underlying Issues).

 Another reason why party politics is difficult for many people, is that it is deeply tribal: party members are supposed to support their party and oppose the other parties, partly because (it is assumed) they agree with their party's position, and partly out of basic loyalty.
 Until you are within such a tribe, it can be very difficult to imagine yourself behaving in such a way.
 From the outside it can often look very petty, while on the inside it can feel deeply important (we are under attack!), and the tribal behaviour of all the parties can look very unattractive from the outside.
+Our political parties are deeply flawed institutions, but they are still the only legal tools we have if we want to change society; and while we can criticize them from the outside, the most effective way to make them less flawed is from the inside (see Politics: Can You Retain Your Integrity?).

 You can stop worrying about the danger of Artificial Intelligence taking over the world: it has already happened.
 The world is run by organizations - businesses, multinational corporations - which operate according to their own systems and logic.
 Many of them are legally people but, despite the many people working within them, they are - quite literally - not human.
 They are inhuman creatures, entities which we have created but cannot control, and they run the world (see What Controls the World?).